Business Economics (Business)

 ECON 440 Regional Development, ECON 481 Economics of the Labor Market, ECON 482 Labor in the National Economy, and ECON 458 20th Century United States Economic History are ACE 10 approved courses for Arts and Science students.
 Business students will still be required to complete MNGT 475 Business Strategies.

-Regardless of its double or triple counting, there are only 3 hours of credit awarded and students must still meet the 120 hour requirement for graduation.
+Regardless of double or triple counting for different degree requirements, there are only 3 hours of credit awarded for a 3 credit hour class, and students must still meet the 120 hour requirement for graduation.

 For the transfer and/or substitution of course credit, obtain forms from the Business Advising and Student Engagement (BASE) office and submit the completed forms to the Department of Economics.